antzGames/Godot-Compatibility-Decal-Node/README.md

 ## Features
 - Projects decals onto uneven surfaces (e.g., terrain or complex geometry).
-- Stencil support, which allows you to exclude specific geomotry from recieving decal (such as the player).
+- Stencil support, which allows you to exclude specific geometry from recieving decal (such as the player).
 - Decals can be projected onto both floors and walls.
 - Adds two new nodes to Godot 4.5:
   - `DecalCompatibility` extends MeshInstance3D, which should be used when only one decal is needed.